 Rice is a key ingredient in numerous Portuguese dishes, both savory and sweet, but none is more iconic than Arroz de Pato (duck rice).
-Locals have been eating the traditional 10-century-old Braga dish both at home for special occasions and at neighborhood restaurants for hearty lunches.
+Locals have eat the traditional 10-century-old Braga dish both at home for special occasions and at neighborhood restaurants for hearty lunches.

 Many countries serve versions of duck rice but add a their own twists.
 Made with duck and rice, Portugal’s version is no exception…

 Portuguese chefs add slices of smokey chouriço before baking baking Arroz de Pato in the oven.
 They then top it with fresh orange slices.
 The result is deeply flavorful and downright delicious.

 → Follow our Arroz de Pato recipe and cook the Portuguese rice dish at home.

 The word cataplana has two meanings in Portuguese.
 Used to describe clam-shaped copper frying pans, the word also describes dishes prepared in the metal vessel.